 2024 BIT Summer Undergraduate Research Experience with NC State Biotechnology

 BIT SURE gives students the opportunity to work under one of our BIT instructors on a directed undergraduate research project.
 Students will learn new techniques and apply these methods to address a specific research project.
 This program gives students access to direct mentorship while developing independent research skills.
 Students interested in science careers behind the bench in academic, government, or industry labs are likely to benefit from this experience.
 Former students have published research in peer-reviewed journals.
-See a recent paper from a 2016 NC State graduate here!
+See a recent publication from a 2016 NC State graduate here!

-BIT SURE Mentors 2021:
+BIT SURE Mentors 2024:

 Click on the topics for descriptions of the research.